 Real Estate Risk.
 An Account that invests in real estate. real estate-related securities or real estate-linked derivative instruments is subject to risks directly or indirectly associated with ownership of real estate generally.
 The real estate industry is extensively regulated at the federal, state and local levels and subject to frequent regulatory change.
-In addition, real estate investments are subject to a variety of inherent risks that may have an adverse impact on the values of, and returns (if any) from, such investments, including risks related to: lack of liquidity; difficulty in valuation; changes in local, national and international economic conditions; supply and demand; interest rate fluctuations; zoning laws and entitlements; regulatory overlays; environmental liabilities; energy prices; title risks; the ongoing need for capital improvements; patent or latent defect in improvements; availability of financing; bankruptcy and other credit risks of tenants, operating partners or other relevant parties; natural catastrophes, war, terrorism, vandalism, and squatting or holding over; risk of uninsurable losses; breach of contract relating to real estate; development or construction cost overruns and the quality, viability and strategy of third party developers, operators, managers, servicers or controlling parties.
+In addition, real estate investments are subject to a variety of inherent risks that may have an adverse impact on the values of, and returns (if any) from, such investments, including risks related to: lack of liquidity; difficulty in valuation; changes in local, national and international economic conditions; supply and demand, including reduced demand for commercial and office space as well as increased maintenance or tenant improvement costs to convert properties for other uses, default risk of tenants and borrowers, the financial condition of tenants, buyers and sellers, and the inability to re-lease space on attractive terms or to obtain mortgage financing on a timely basis or at all; interest rate fluctuations; zoning laws and entitlements; regulatory overlays; environmental liabilities; energy prices; title risks; the ongoing need for capital improvements; patent or latent defect in improvements; availability of financing; bankruptcy and other credit risks of tenants, operating partners or other relevant parties; natural catastrophes, war, terrorism, vandalism, and squatting or holding over; risk of uninsurable losses; breach of contract relating to real estate; development or construction cost overruns and the quality, viability and strategy of third party developers, operators, managers, servicers or controlling parties.
 Real estate historically has experienced significant fluctuations and cycles in value, and an Account may buy and/or sell investments at less than optimal times.

 An investment in a real estate investment trust ("REIT") or in a security or derivative instrument that is linked to the value of a REIT is subject to additional risks, such as poor performance by the manager of the REIT, adverse changes to the tax laws or failure by the REIT to qualify for tax-free pass-through of income under applicable law, as amended.
 In addition, some REITs have limited diversification because they invest in a limited number of properties, a narrow geographic area, or a single type of property.
 Also, the organizational documents of a REIT may contain provisions that make changes in control of the REIT difficult and time-consuming.
 Investments in non-traded REITs are generally subject to greater risks than investments in publicly-traded REITs.
 An Account or some of the REITs in which an Account may invest may be permitted to hold senior or residual interests in real estate mortgage investment conduits ("REMICs") or debt or equity interests in taxable mortgage pools ("TMPs").
 An Account may also hold interests in "Re-REMICS", which are interests in securitizations formed by the contribution of asset backed or other similar securities into a trust which then issues securities in various tranches.
 An Account may participate in the creation of a Re-REMIC by contributing assets to the trust and receiving junior and/or senior securities in return.
 An interest in a Re-REMIC security may be riskier than the securities originally held by and contributed to the trust, and the holders of the Re-REMIC securities will bear the costs associated with the securitization.
-Please see also "Mortgage Loans Risk" and "Mortgage-Related and Other Asset-Backed Securities Risk."
+Please see also

+"Mortgage Loans Risk" and "Mortgage-Related and Other Asset-Backed Securities Risk."